Carnegie Mellon University

 Foundational Degree Comparisons

-All EST&P degrees require students to take 24 units (in 4, 6-unit mini courses) of Energy Core coursework, 36 units of Engineering Concentration coursework, and 36 units of Breadth Electives, for a minimum of 96 total units, which is the exact distribution for the base, two-semester EST&P degree.
+All EST&P degrees require students to take 24 units (in 4, 6-unit mini courses) of Energy Core coursework and 36 units of Engineering Concentration coursework.
+The two-semester base EST&P degree adds 36 units of Breadth Electives, for a minimum of 96 total units.
 The other 3 degree variants build up from the base EST&P degree.

-The EST&P degree offers you an intensive interdisciplinary experience of programmatic core, engineering depth, and customizable breadth in energy that is completed in a single academic year.
-The EST&P - Advanced Study degree extends your experience through customizable advanced study involving 36 units* of further engineering depth or project work in energy, integrated over three semesters.
+The EST&P degree offers an intensive interdisciplinary experience of programmatic core, engineering depth, and customizable breadth in energy that is completed in two semesters.
+The EST&P - Advanced Study degree extends a student's experience over a third semester through customizable advanced study involving 36 units of depth in either energy projects, data science courses, or another engineering discipline.

-A side-by-side comparison of the Foundational Degrees are given in this Table, which highlights how the Advanced Study degree is built off the EST&P degree to its left in the number of units and semesters required, as well as in degree customizability:
+A side-by-side comparison of the Foundational Degrees are given in this Table, which highlights how the Advanced Study degree is built off the EST&P degree to its left in the number of units and semesters required, as well as in degree customizability (note the difference in required breadth electives):

 Foundational Degrees